3.2 Explore OOP from the Browser

 In Figure 2.1 of the Browser, below the classes pane, there are three buttons:

-Below these three buttons, observe the wide text pane, it provides contextual information on the selected item.
+Below these three buttons, observe the wide text pane, which provides contextual information on the selected item.

 Again, Class methods apply to the Class itself.
 Instance Methods apply for all instances modeled by the class.
 We saw above that the class Fraction has a method #numerator:denominator: which is used to get a new instance of a Fraction.
 There is only one Fraction class object.
 Messages like #squared and #abs are sent to any Fraction instance, of which there are many.